vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/consensus-and-staking.md

 2 seconds by a group of elected validators.
 Notably, BNB serves as the staking token on this blockchain.

-Upon genesis state, a set of validators will be established, with their staked BNB locked in the Binance Smart Chain (BSC) side.
+Upon genesis state, a set of validators will be established, with their staked BNB locked in the BNB Smart Chain (BSC) side.
 Other validators can apply to become part of the network by submitting a create-validator proposal.
 Should a validator fail to uphold their responsibilities, they can be impeached.
 If the impeach-validator proposal is approved, the validator is removed and jailed permanently.